GalvanGabe/GalvanGabe/README.md

 ### Hi there 👋

 - 🔭 I'm currently not working in the area yet.
-- 🌱 I’m currently learning HTML, CSS, JS, ReactJS and NodeJS.
+- 🌱 I’m currently learning HTML, CSS, Javascript, ReactJS, NodeJS(Express,Handlebars, Sequelize) and Database/SQL(MySQL).
 - 👯 I'm looking to collaborate on web projects (frontend or backend).
 - 🤔 I'm looking for help with any javascript features/technologies I can add to my future projects.
 - 💬 Ask me about project ideas or suggestions.